 The Natural History Museum is divided into two exhibition areas.

-The second include the Permanent exhibition: Historical Gallery, Museum Garden, Amphibians and reptiles, Mammals, Archaeocetes, Human evolution, Minerals, “The Earth: myths and science”, Geological eras, Dinosaurs, The prehistory of Monte Pisano.
+The second include the Permanent exhibitions: Historical Gallery, Museum Garden, Amphibians and reptiles, Mammals, Archaeocetes, Human evolution, Minerals, “The Earth: myths and science”, Geological eras, Dinosaurs.

 This exhibition area introduces to the Cetacean Gallery by explaining the origins of the evolution of this water Mammal group.
 This area has been recently reorganized according to universal design criteria, with informative panels, tactile maps, audio sources, tridimensional models, Braille writings and embossed signs to make the access easier for every type of visitors (children, adults, elders, differently abled people).